Skip to main content

 Professional liability insurance — also called legal malpractice insurance or errors-and-omissions (E&O) coverage — pays to defend you when a client (or former client) claims your work fell below the standard of care and harmed them.
 It covers the defense costs, which are real even when the claim is meritless, and any settlement or judgment up to your policy limits.

 Whether you're required to carry it is a state question, and the answer is genuinely different depending on where you're licensed.
 A small number of states mandate coverage to practice.
 Many more require you to disclose to clients if you go without it — sometimes on your engagement letter, sometimes in a filing with the bar.
 Some states say nothing at all.
 The rules also change.
 Do not take a colleague's word, a forum post, or this article as the final word on your obligation.
-Check directly with your state bar, because the consequence of getting it wrong is a discipline problem stacked on top of whatever else is going wrong.
+Check directly with your state bar — confirming this is part of getting your bar registration and professional-responsibility setup right — because the consequence of getting it wrong is a discipline problem stacked on top of whatever else is going wrong.

 Setting up the rest of the practice around this decision is part of the larger job of how to start your own law firm — insurance is one of the early load-bearing pieces, not an afterthought.